cksystemsteaching/selfie/README.md

 Similar to C\* code, EBNF reads like a sentence in English: a decimal number is a digit followed by any number of digits, as indicated by the *repetition* operator `{ }`, which includes zero repetitions, and a digit is either `0` or `1` or `2` or `3` or `4` or `5` or `6` or `7` or `8` or `9`, as indicated by the *choice* operator `|`.
 That was easy, right?
 Well, there is a tiny mistake in there.
 Can you spot it?

 The above grammar actually says that even a sequence of just `0`s is a decimal number, for example, `00000`.
 We call that a *bug*, just like a bug in software.
 Well, we do not want bugs in our grammar, but leave it up to you to fix, that is, *debug* it as an exercise.
-Hint: you need to define what a non-zero digit is and then use that in the right place.
+Hint: you need to define what a `non_zero_digit` is and then use that in the right place.
+No worries if you cannot figure it out here, we solve the puzzle below.

 > A non-terminal is like a variable, a terminal is like a value